WassimZm/STT-Breton-language/Evaluation/Gweltaz_Vosk_Evaluation.md

 # Evaluation du modéle "vosk-model-br-25.02"
-## Evaluation on "Banque Sonore des Dialectes Bretons"
-### Process of evaluation using python
+## Process of evaluation using python
 * Installing the Vosk library using `pip`.
      ```bash
    pip install vosk